10 Steps to Create an Effective LinkedIn Profile.

 Furthermore, if you happen to be looking for a job at the moment, please remember to put the “Open To Work” badge on your profile photo.
 There is no shame in openly admitting that you are searching for a job.
 And if you interact with other professionals with that badge put on your profile, your chances of getting noticed as a potential employee skyrocket from the get-go.

-And of course, before you decide to place the badge on your profile, it is better to make sure that your employer knows about your plans of finding another job!
+And of course, before you decide to place the badge on your profile, it is better to first make sure that your employer knows about your plans of finding another job!
 But watch out: if you are not on good terms with your boss, you can tweak settings on your LinkedIn profile so that only professional recruiters are able to see your badge!

 The nice aspect of this option is that you won’t be prompted to put a price tag on your services offered on LinkedIn.
 This also means that the clients will likely contact you because of YOU, not the competitive prices that you offer.
 Please find more information about starting a side-kick consultancy business in our article “How To Launch a Side-Kick Consultancy Business — Right Here, Right Now?”